bakdata/ci-templates/actions/python-setup-poetry/README.md

 # python-setup-poetry

-This is a composite action setting up poetry.
-First it installs Python for the given version and then Poetry with the respect to the given input version.
-Bellow you find the inputs.
+This composite action setups poetry.
+First, it installs Python for the given version and then Poetry for the given input version.

 ## Input Parameters